ArchAndrew/Multi-tier/README.md

-## Step 3 Open Visual Studio Code and import .tf files 0-11 from "Multi-Tier" folder
+## Step 3 Open Visual Studio Code and import .tf files 0-11 from "Multi-Tier" repo

 1. For now we need all .tf files except 12-RDSDB.tf.
 Once files are open in VSC modify them as necessary.
 (Instructions are included within code.)